felt/js-sdk/docs/api/Main/README.md

 // embed the map
 const map = await Felt.embed(container, "felt-map-abc-123");

+// now the map is loaded and connected, you can use the FeltController interface
-// get information about the layers const layers = await map.getLayers();
+// to control the map.
+For instance, to get information about the layers const layers = await map.getLayers();

-// set the viewport to a specific location and zoom level await map.setViewport({
+// Or to set the viewport to a specific location and zoom level await map.setViewport({
   center: { latitude: 37.8113, longitude: -122.2682 },
   zoom: 10,